siriusastrebe/syc/README.md

     syc.watch_recursive(object, alertMe, {remote: false})

-Alternatively you can manually watch each object/array returned by `Syc.ancestors(object)` if you do not want new descendants to also be watched.

 ### Unwatching

-    syc.unwatch(object, [func]);
+    syc.unwatch(object, [function]);

-Unwatching removes all watchers from that object. `func` is optional, and will selectively unwatch only that function from the object.
+Unwatching removes all watchers from that object.
+The `function` is optional, and will selectively unwatch only that function from the object.

 ##### Recursive Unwatching

-    syc.unwatch_recursive(object, [func]);
+    syc.unwatch_recursive(object, [function]);

 ## Verifiers (Server side)